Glowrot/GuildRecipesXL/README.md

 **Version:** 0.1
 **Game Version:** Turtle WoW (Interface 11200)

 Forked by Glowrot.
-I have no idea how to code, but I made the UI bigger, so yeah. :D
+I didn't like how small it was originally.
+I have no idea how to code, but I made the UI bigger. :tada:

 When you uninstall the original Guild Recipes, and install this one, it may not work until you /reload in-game.